Skiing with short-stem hip prosthesis: Safely back on the slopes

 If you want to ski with an artificial hip joint, some precautions are important:

-- Gradual Increase: Gradual and stepwise increase in intensity and duration of ski runs.
-Start with short, easy runs and gradually increase the difficulty.
+- Gradual Increase: Gradual and stepwise increase of the intensity and duration of ski trips.
+Start with short, easy rides and gradually raise the difficulty.

-- Equipment: Use well-maintained and adapted equipment that suits your needs.
+- Equipment: Use well-maintained equipment that is adapted to your needs.
 Ski boots should fit well to ensure stability.

-- Warming up and Strengthening: Warm up properly before skiing.
+- Warm-up and Strengthening: Warm up properly before skiing.
 Regular exercises to strengthen the muscles around the hip are also important.

 - Pay attention to safety: Pay attention to piste rules and other skiers to avoid collisions.

-- Medical consultation: Consult your doctor regularly to ensure that your activities are consistent with the condition of your hip.
+- Medical Consultation: Consult your doctor regularly to ensure that your activities match the condition of your hip.

 By taking these measures, you can make skiing with an artificial hip joint safer.